PrashantThakurNitP/PrashantThakurNitP/README.md

-⭐ ASDE2 @ Publicis Sapient
+⭐ ASDE-2 @ Publicis Sapient

 ⭐ Currently Works on ReactJs and SpringBoot

 ⭐ Graduated from Btech-CSE from NIT PATNA in 2021

-⭐ Have worked on Web development framework Django, SpringBoot, Nodejs, ReactJs and Django Rest framework
+⭐ Have worked on Web development framework SpringBoot, Nodejs, ReactJs, Django and Django Rest framework

 ⭐ Linkdin profile https://www.linkedin.com/in/prashantthakurnitp/